-HIDOE's adult education program will provide family literacy services so that eligible adults who want to enhance their own educational skills are able to do so simultaneously with their children.
+Hawaii adult education will provide family literacy services so that eligible adults who want to enhance their own educational skills are able to do so simultaneously with their children.
 Family literacy programs will be structured around families that have at least one parent who is eligible to receive adult education services and at least one young child.
 These programs: